mritsurgeon/VB365-as-a-Service/README.md

 - New Email: Customer Welcome
 - New Email: VCSP Provisioned Notification

+## Workflow Definition Update v2: SQL Trigger - Azure Logic App

+This is a JSON object that defines a workflow in Azure Logic Apps.
+The workflow is triggered by a SQL Server database trigger that executes every 15 seconds, which retrieves newly added items from a table called "Subscriptions".
+The retrieved data is passed to the Logic App, where it is parsed as JSON data.

+### Workflow Actions

+#### Execute Query

+Retrieves data from a SQL Server database based on the specified query.

+- Input Parameters:
+    - query: SQL query string to retrieve data from the databasefor the custom input fileds on landing page , will use latest subscription ID to filter.
+    - serviceProviderConfiguration: Configuration for the SQL Server connection, including the connection name, operation ID, and provider ID.

+#### Parse JSON

+Parses JSON data from the SQL Query and converts it into an array of objects.

+- Input Parameters:
+    - content: Input JSON data to be parsed.
+    - schema: JSON schema to validate the input data.

+#### For Each

+Loops through each item in an array of rows and adds then to a Variable array.

+- Actions:
+    - Append to Array Variable: Appends a specified value to an array variable.

+- Input Parameters:
+    - name: Name of the array variable to append to.
+    - value: Value to append to the array variable.

+#### Initialize Variable

+Initializes a specified variable.

+- Input Parameters:
+    - variables: Array of variables to initialize.

+### Triggers

+- When an item is created (V2): Triggered by a SQL Server database trigger that executes every 15 seconds and retrieves newly added items from a table called "Subscriptions".

 #### The Workflow requires the following Parameters to be set in Azure Logic app:

 ```json